Plan

 Evaluate your healthcare system context.

 These Actions will help you understand the current context of your healthcare system, including key stakeholders, current clinical practices, resource allocation, and existing government and clinical policies.
-You will identify practices, resources, networks, and programs in the early detection, brain health, and elder care spaces and gain an understanding of how your early detection program for cognitive impairment might build on this existing knowledge and momentum.
+You will identify practices, resources, networks, and programs for early detection and brain health, and gain an understanding of how your early detection program for cognitive impairment might build on this existing knowledge and momentum.

 2 Actions